What is a design metric?

-Data driven product development is key for Value Engineering these days.
-The ability to link the value of product design to cost, performance and quality is key for radical product updates.
-Examples of potentals for applying Robust Design – that can be quantified through design metrics.
+Data-driven product development is key for value engineering these days.
+The ability to link the value of product design to cost, performance, and quality is key for radical product updates.
+Examples of potentials for applying Robust Design – that can be quantified through design metrics.

 Leading indicators & lagging indicators

 The Robust Design metrics are based on the philosophy of leading indicators.

 The metrics are used to measure design information (3D CAD, 2D drawings, basic concept, …, all data that is being generated to manufacture a product) on an objective basis.
 Typically design metrics are lagging indicators – e.g. number of customer complaints, scrap rate, etc. which is arising after a product is launched.
 The Robust Design metrics are unique in the way that they help ensure project success before the design is released.

 Daily use of Robust Design metrics

 On daily basis the Robust Design metrics are used to track product development – each development project can be evaluated by the 8 Robust Design metrics/disciplines – and scores can be aggregated to a traffic light scheme (green = in control, yellow = medium, red = complex) for each project.

 Detailed drill-downs for each project are used to track progress, set direction, and communicate a quality level of design information.

 The design metrics are typically integrated into development processes and used for gate reviews.

 The Robust Design metrics can be used from the planning/concept stage of a project and all the way into production/mass production and sales.